Second Niger bridge: Location and situation

-The phrase "Second Niger Bridge", which has been used as an established term in Nigerian politics since the 1980s, is misleading.
-In fact, there are already seven major bridges over the Niger in Nigeria alone (not to mention in countries like Niger or Benin).
-It is therefore correct to speak of the "Second Niger Bridge at Onitsha".
+The phrase Second Niger Bridge, may sound misleading as there are already seven major bridges over the Niger in Nigeria alone (not to mention in countries like Niger or Benin).
+It is therefore also known as the Second Onitsha Bridge.

 Financing

-The project is being funded through the Presidential Infrastructure Development Fund (PIDF) created by President Muhammadu Buhari and managed by the NSIA.
+The project was funded through the Presidential Infrastructure Development Fund (PIDF) created by President Muhammadu Buhari and managed by the NSIA.